marcduiker/marcduiker.github.io/_posts/2017-11-07-durable-azure-functions-stateful-orchestrations-part2.md

 <img class="u-max-full-width" src="{{ site.url }}/assets/2017/11/07/postman-helloworld-request.png" alt="Request to orchestration/HelloWorld">

-5. Click Send to do the request.
+Click Send to do the request.

 You might expect to see __"Hello Durable Functions!"__ in the response body but that is not the case.
-You'll see this:
+You'll see this instead:

 <img class="u-max-full-width" src="{{ site.url }}/assets/2017/11/07/postman-helloworld-response.png" alt="Reponse from orchestration/HelloWorld">